harrislab-brown/VibeCheck/Firmware/VibeCheck/README.md

 - `record start`

   Turns on the recording LED on the VibeCheck board.
+This doesn't do anything else on the embedded side.

 - `record stop`

-  Turns off the recording LED on the VibeCheck board.`
+  Turns off the recording LED on the VibeCheck board.
+This doesn't do anything else on the embedded side.

 ### Sensors